Kotlinlearncs.online LogoJava

 Cool!
 You designed and implemented your first interesting Kotlin class.
 That was fun!
 Don’t worry—you’ll get a lot more practice, starting with this lesson’s homework problem.

-Homework: Restaurant Getters and Setters
+Solve: Restaurant Getters and Setters

 Created By: Geoffrey Challen